omminios/Portfolio-Site/wp-content/plugins/insert-headers-and-footers/readme.txt

 ... and basically any plugin that adds a functionality which can be added via custom code snippets.

 == Changelog ==

+= 2.2.8 =
+* New: Schema Generators - we added 20 new code generators to make it easier to manage schema code on your website.
+* Tweak: We moved the button to update generated snippets to the top so that you can update snippets easier.
+* Tweak: We added "suppress_filters" to WP_Query used by WPCode to avoid conflicts with other plugins.
+* Fix: We fixed an issue where the generated snippets were not automatically inserted when activated.

 = 2.2.7 =
 * New: Added support for automatically importing snippets from 2 new plugins.